Keylla Hernández: Death

-Hernandez died at a Puerto Rican hospital on December 31, 2018, surrounded by her family.
+Hernández died of cancer at a Puerto Rican hospital on December 31, 2018, surrounded by her family.
 Hernández's funeral was partly held at the Palacio de Recreación y Deportes coliseum in her native Mayagüez, Puerto Rico.
 Her funeral was broadcast live to Puerto Rico and the United States.
 Her ashes were scattered in Puerto Rico.

 In addition, many people came from across Puerto Rico to see her for the last time at her Mayagüez wake.

 Legacy

 Governor Ricardo Rosselló expressed that "(he was) lamenting the sad news of the passing of Keylla Hernández.
 Her battle against cancer was an example of tenacity that inspired many in a similar situation.
 (Rosselló's wife) Beatriz and I send a solidarity hug to her family, her co-workers at @WapaTV, and her friends".

 San Juan mayor, Carmen Yulín Cruz. meanwhile, declared that the city's flags would fly at half-mast.